-How to Plan for and Minimize the Self-Employment Tax
+How to Reduce the Self-Employment Tax You Owe

-This reduction in the base amount of income that's subject to the self-employment tax along with the above-the-line deduction available to self-employed taxpayers for the employer portion of the tax helps equalize the tax treatment between self-employed persons and employees.
+This reduction in the base amount of income that's subject to the self-employment tax along with the above-the-line deduction available to self-employed taxpayers for the employer portion of the tax helps equalize the tax treatment between self-employed workers and wage employees.

-The only surefire way to reduce your self-employment tax is to increase your business-related expenses.
+The only guaranteed way to lower your self-employment tax is to increase your business-related expenses.
 This will reduce your net income and correspondingly reduce your self-employment tax.
 Regular deductions such as the standard deduction or itemized deductions won't reduce your self-employment tax.

 Above-the-line deductions for health insurance, SEP-IRA contributions, or solo 401(k) contributions will not reduce your self-employment tax, either.
 These deductions only reduce the federal income tax.

-You might want to consider one tactic when you're preparing your tax return—the impact of taking the Section 179 deduction or bonus depreciation for fixed assets.
-This will impact both your income tax and the self-employment tax so you might want to speak with a tax professional to find out if you qualify.
+You may be able to lower your net income by taking the Section 179 deduction, which allows you to deduct the cost of certain fixed assets that are used for business.
+This will impact both your income tax and the self-employment tax, so you will need to speak with a tax professional to find out if you qualify.

-This might seem a little extreme but it should save you some tax dollars if you do it right.
 The self-employment tax applies specifically to earned income.
-If your clients or customers pay your S-corp, not you directly, that's not earned income to you...yet.
+If your clients or customers pay your S-corp, rather than paying you directly, that's not yet considered income you have earned.

-So divvy up those payments and pay yourself a percentage of them as a salary and the balance as dividends.
-The "salary" portion is earned income and is therefore subject to self-employment tax.
-But dividends aren't subject to self-employment tax so you've reduced your net self-employment income by whatever percentage you took as dividends.
+Once you form your S-corporation, you would pay yourself a percentage of your corporation's earnings as a salary and the remaining balance as dividends.
+The "salary" portion is earned income and is subject to self-employment tax.
+But dividends aren't subject to self-employment tax, so you've reduced your net self-employment income by whatever percentage you took as dividends.